Otumian-empire/swift-python/exercise0.md

 ## Who is the book meant for

-This book is suited for individuals from any work of like, novice to expert, first timers - noobs to veterans.
+This book is suited for individuals from any work of line, novice to expert, first timers - noobs to veterans.
 We trust anyone who gets hold of this book could speak, read and understand English - can hold a conversation in English language as this book is written in English.

 ## Prerequisite